endless-sky/endless-sky-wiki/MapData.md

 habitable <distance#>
 ```

 The distance of the "Goldilocks zone" in this system.
 When selecting a system on the map, the orbits of the objects in the system will be colored in relation to their distance from this value.
 If an object's distance is near this value, its orbit will be green.
-If an object's distance is farther than this value, then its orbit will be fade from light to dark blue the further it is.
+If an object's distance is farther than this value, then its orbit will fade from light to dark blue the further it is.
 If an object's distance if closer than this value, then its orbit will fade from yellow to red the closer to the system center it is.

 ```html
 belt <distance#> [<weight#>]